Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge fruitful discussions and support from colleagues at Helmholtz-Zentrum Dresden-Rossendorf (HZDR) and partner institutions.
-In particular, we thank Ulf Lehnert for valuable input and guidance throughout this work, Atoosa Meseck (HZB) and Michael Klopf (HZDR) for insightful comments on optical klystron strategies, and Andreas Wagner (head of the ELBE facility@HZDR) for continuous support of the DALI project.
+In particular, we thank Ulf Lehnert for valuable input and guidance throughout this work, Atoosa Meseck (HZB) and Michael Klopf (HZDR) for insightful comments on optical klystron strategies.
 We also thank the accelerator physics groups at HZDR for their constructive feedback during the development of this study.